-Disclaimer: The wonderful world of Harry Potter sadly does not actually belong to me.
+Disclaimer: Sadly, the wonderful world of Harry Potter does not actually belong to me.
 I'm just borrowing Jo Rowling's characters for the time being.

-Author's Note: For a further summary, this part takes place three years after the war.
-During the Horcrux hunt after Ron left, Harry and Hermione's relationship starts to grow into something more.
-Three years later, Harry finally makes a huge confession to Hermione about his feelings, and together they relive everything that happened to them while searching for Horcruxes and how everything changed between them.
+Author's Note: For a further summer, this takes place ten years after the war.
+During the Horcrux hunt after Ron left, Harry and Hermione's relationship starts to develop into something more.
+Ten years later, Harry decides to make a huge confession to Hermione about his feelings, and together they relive everything that happened to them while they were searching for the Horcruxes and how everything changed between them.
 I realize that this idea has been done about a million times, but please give it a shot.
-It'll mostly be my own made up scenes that take place during the hunt, but I will also have some major plot points in there.
-Anyway, enough dilly-dallying.
-Please enjoy the prologue :)
+It'll mostly be my own made up scenes that took place during the hunt, but I will also have some major plot points in there as well.
+Anyway, enough dilly-dallying, please enjoy the prologue :)

 "Why would you tell me this?"